Peter's Physics Pages

 4. The duration of a collision is much less than the time between collisions.

-5. No kinetic energy is lost in collisions so (as long as the temperature does not change)
+5. No kinetic energy is lost in collisions so (as long as the temperature does not change) the average kinetic energy per molecule does not change with time.

 6. The average kinetic energy per molecule is proportional to the absolute temperature.